Worried about boredom over Winter Break in Champaign-Urbana? We’re here to HELP!

 When: Any day, except Christmas Day

-How Much: Winter pricing is $3 per person with children ages 2 and under free.
+How Much: Pricing is $4.95 per person with children ages 2 and under free.

 What: Casey Big Things

 How much: Free